cosmos/cosmos-sdk/docs/architecture/adr-045-check-delivertx-middlewares.md

 ## Context

 BaseApp's implementation of ABCI `{Check,Deliver}Tx()` and its own `Simulate()` method call the `runTx` method under the hood, which first runs antehandlers, then executes `Msg`s.
-However, the [transaction Tips](https://github.com/cosmos/cosmos-sdk/issues/9406) feature requires custom logic to be run after the `Msg`s execution.
+However, the [transaction Tips](https://github.com/cosmos/cosmos-sdk/issues/9406) and [refunding unused gas](https://github.com/cosmos/cosmos-sdk/issues/2150) use cases require custom logic to be run after the `Msg`s execution.
 There is currently no way to achieve this.

 An naive solution would be to add post-`Msg` hooks to BaseApp.
 However, the SDK team thinks in parallel about the bigger picture of making app wiring simpler ([#9181](https://github.com/cosmos/cosmos-sdk/discussions/9182)), which includes making BaseApp more lightweight and modular.

 ## Decision

-We decide to transform Baseapp's implementation of ABCI `{Check,Deliver}Tx()` and its own `Simulate()` method to use a middleware-based design.
+We decide to transform Baseapp's implementation of ABCI `{Check,Deliver}Tx` and its own `Simulate` methods to use a middleware-based design.

 The two following interfaces are the base of the middleware design, and are defined in `types/tx`: